Child Protection Policy

 - Ministerial Order 870: Child Safe Standards – Managing the Risk of Child Abuse in Schools.

-This Policy applies to employees, contractors and other visitors (‘individuals’) to the School.
+This Policy applies to employees, contractors and other visitors (‘individuals’) to the School and must be read in conjunction with the Brighton Grammar School Child Protection Code of Conduct.

 Note: any reference to legislation in this policy includes a reference to the legislation as amended from time to time.